-Performing automated tests keeps the team informed about which of the code changes are acceptable, and whether or not a functionality is working as planned.
+Performing automated tests keeps the team informed about which of the code changes are acceptable, and whether or not a function is working as planned.
 Regression tests are run automatically before work starts.

-Programming in pairs aims to enhance better designs, less bugs, and a sharing of knowledge across the development team.
-One of the least-embraced Agile programmer practices, it involves one programmer ‘driving’ (operating the keyboard), while the other ‘navigates’ (watches, learns, provides feedback).
+Programming in pairs aims to enhance better designs, fewer bugs, and a sharing of knowledge across the development team.
+One of the least-embraced Agile programmer practices, involves one programmer ‘driving’ (operating the keyboard), while the other ‘navigates’ (watches, learns, provides feedback).
 The roles can be rotated.

 How has Agile methodology improved your team’s way of working?
 Don’t forget to share your tips with us!

 FREE 20 MIN.
 CONSULTATION WITH A PROJECT MANAGEMENT EXPERT

 Wanna see how to simplify your workflow with Zenkit in less than a day?Book a free demo

 READY TO TAKE YOUR BUSINESS TO THE NEXT LEVEL?